 Today, we will share with you what you need to know about the career.
 Make sure you read everything and based on it determine your future.

-What the Career Line Looks Like
+What The Private Investigator Career Line Looks Like

 The career line does not fit everyone.
 There is no 9 to 6 job, no 40 hours a week, and fixed payment, no incentives, and no project guideline.
 Your work can often be mundane and monotonous.
 However, more often you will satisfy your thirst by solving jigsaw puzzles and make your career worthwhile.